 Halfway through the book, Ada comes up with a new quest: to find the source of a "horrible stench" that "whacked her right in the nose" while she was experimenting with other things.
 Observant children will notice that her brother happens to be walking by in his stocking feet just when she notices the smell.They will no doubt form a hypothesis of their own as to the source of the smell.

 I love the sense of language in this book and the humorous twists with the rhyme.
-The illustrations in this book make it look like great fun to be a scientist--or even to be a friend of Ada's.
+The illustrations make it look like great fun to be a scientist—or even to be a friend of Ada's.

 New!
 Even Superheroes Have Bad Days

 Yay for a superhero books with characters from all kinds of races and genders!

 I love the illustrations in Even Superheroes Have Bad Days, which have a flat, retro feel to them, yet conjure up lots of frantic superhero action.